What are the symptoms of COVID-19?

 - Cleaning frequently touched objects and surfaces, like bathroom sinks, kitchen counters, etc.

-What steps is Alexandra Hospital/ Tillsonburg District Memorial Hospital taking to keep patients, visitors and staff safe?
+What steps are Alexandra Hospital/ Tillsonburg District Memorial Hospital taking to keep patients, visitors and staff safe?

-- AHI / TDMH is coordinating with Public Health Ontario, the Ministry of Health and other agencies to help guide decision-making and receive updates on the virus.
+- AHI / TDMH coordinate with Public Health Ontario, the Ministry of Health and other agencies to help guide decision-making and receive updates on the virus.

-If you have not traveled, but are concerned about your symptoms, we encourage you to contact Telehealth Ontario at 1-866-797-0000 or your primary care provider/family doctor; this will help keep our emergency room resources available for emergent care patients.
+If you are concerned about your symptoms, we encourage you to contact Telehealth Ontario at 1-866-797-0000 or your primary care provider/family doctor; this will help keep our emergency room resources available for emergent care patients.
 Please only call 9-1-1 if you are severely unwell.